DevExpress-Examples/blazor-DxGrid-command-buttons-with-icons/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Blazor Data Grid - Use icons instead of default command buttons
+# Blazor Grid - Use icons instead of default command buttons

 Currently, our Grid for Blazor does not support any API to customize command button appearance.
 However, you can use templates instead.